Experience-Monks/typing-ahead/README.md

 ![Logo](/docs/typing-ahead-logo.jpg)

-> A light-weight library to build data model for typeahead feature
+> A lightweight library to build data model for typeahead feature

 # typing-ahead